nditech/demgames/README.md

   By default, your browser will likely block the application from communicating with the express server.
 To avoid this, start chrome without security enabled by entering the following command in your terminal `google-chrome --disable-web-security --user-data-dir="/tmp/chrome_tmp"`, or download a CORS extension for your browser (such as https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)

+### Deployment to AWS

+Before deploying, if you have been made changes to the code, run `npm run build` (after having previously run `npm install`) in order to update the code in the directory `dist/`.
+If you have made changes to the game data in `data/Module/moduleData.json`, run `nodemon server/server.js` and select and copy the contents displayed on the webpage at `http://localhost:9000/api/game` to replace the contents of `dist/moduleData.json`

+To deploy to AWS, follow the steps below:

+1. Create an S3 bucket for storing the contents of the site.
+You can proceed with the default settings.

+2. In order to make the site publically available, go to https://awspolicygen.s3.amazonaws.com/policygen.html.
+For step 1, select S3 bucket policy.
+For step 2, select 'Allow' for Effect, enter `*` for Principal, select 'Amazon S3' for AWS Service, select 'GetObject' for Actions, and for Amazon Resource Name enter 'arn:aws:s3:::' followed by the name of your S3 bucket.
+Click Add Statement and then Generate Policy.
+Copy the resulting JSON Document.
+In your S3 bucket, go to the Permissions tab, and then Bucket Policy, and paste the copied text in the Bucket Policy Editor, and then click Save.

+3. Copy the contents of the `dist/` directory into the S3 bucket.
+(This means do not copy the `dist/` directory itself - only the contents inside).

+4. Under the properties tab for the S3 bucket, select 'Static website hosting'.
+Select the option 'Use this bucket to host a website'

+5. Enter `index.html` for both 'Index document' and 'Error Document'.

+6. The link following the words 'Endpoint :' is the link for the site.

 ### Debugging and troubleshooting

   The following are some common issues you may run into.